-And now the Extended Cut will play with this: the speech is censored by default, in both voice and subtitles.
+The PS3 version of the Extended Cut plays with this: the speech is censored by default, in both voice and subtitles.
 How do you restore the dialogue to its foulmouthed glory?
 By shooting the censored words during cutscenes.

 Contemplate Our Navels: The end of Overkill has the characters discuss the true meaning of their ordeal, with Washington thinking it's a postmodernist deconstruction of modern feminism.
 And swear gratuitously... even G, though he's just mocking Washington.

 Content Warning: One of the paragraphs Typing of the Dead has the player type during the Strength boss fight is the game's Content Warning.